kelscahill/gdhs/wp-content/plugins/ajax-load-more/README.txt

 ### Features

--  **Shortcode Builder** - Create your own custom Ajax Load More shortcode by adjusting the various WordPress query parameters in our easy-to-use shortcode builder (see Shortcode Parameters).
+-  **Shortcode Builder** - Create a custom Ajax Load More shortcode in seconds by adjusting various WordPress query parameters in the inuitive shortcode builder.
--  **Query Parameters** - Ajax Load More allows you to query WordPress by many different content types.
+-  **Query Parameters** - Query WordPress by many different content types.
 Query by Post Type, Post Format, Date, Category, Tags, Custom Taxonomies, Search Term, Authors and more!
--  **Repeater Templates** - Edit and extend the functionality of Ajax Load More by creating your own repeater template to match the look and feel of your website (see screenshots).
+-  **Repeater Templates** - Edit and extend the functionality of Ajax Load More by creating your own repeater template to match the look and feel of your website.
--  **Multiple Instances** - You can include multiple instances of Ajax Load More on a single page, post or template.
+-  **Multiple Instances** - Include multiple instances of Ajax Load More on a single page, post or template.
 -  **Ajax Filtering** - The Ajax Load More [custom filtering](https://connekthq.com/plugins/ajax-load-more/examples/filtering/) method will allow you to filter and update your Ajax query results.
--  **Multisite Compatibility** - Manage repeater templates across all sites in your network.
+-  **Multisite Compatibility** - Manage Repeater Templates across all sites in your network.
--  **Setting Panel** - Customize your version of Ajax Load More by updating various plugin settings.
+-  **Setting Panel** - Customize Ajax Load More by configuring the various plugin settings.

 Check out the **[website](https://connekthq.com/plugins/ajax-load-more/)** for more information on the features and functionality of Ajax Load More.

 ### What's New

+-  **[Pro Bundle](https://connekthq.com/plugins/ajax-load-more/pro/)** - Access to all premium Ajax Load More add-ons in a single installation.
+-  **[Filters Add-on](https://connekthq.com/plugins/ajax-load-more/add-ons/filters/)** - The Filters add-on provides front-end and admin functionality for building and managing Ajax filters.
 -  **[Elementor Add-on](https://connekthq.com/plugins/ajax-load-more/add-ons/elementor/)** - Infinite scroll Elementor Posts Widget and WooCommerce widget content with Ajax Load More.
 -  **[WooCommerce Add-on](https://connekthq.com/plugins/ajax-load-more/add-ons/woocommerce/)** - Infinite scroll WooCommerce products without updating a line of template code.
--  **[Pro Bundle](https://connekthq.com/plugins/ajax-load-more/pro/)** - Access to all premium Ajax Load More add-ons in a single installation.
--  **[Filters Add-on](https://connekthq.com/plugins/ajax-load-more/add-ons/filters/)** - The Filters add-on provides front-end and admin functionality for building and managing Ajax filters.
 -  **[Advanced Custom Fields](https://connekthq.com/plugins/ajax-load-more/examples/advanced-custom-fields/)** - Compatibility and integration added for infinite scrolling Flexible Content, Gallery, Relationship and Repeater fields for Advanced Custom Fields.
 -  **[Masonry](https://connekthq.com/plugins/ajax-load-more/examples/masonry/)** - Built-in support and functionality for Masonry layouts.
 -  **[Progress Bars](https://connekthq.com/plugins/ajax-load-more/examples/progress-bar/)** - Display a Progress Bar load indicator with each Ajax request.